MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

 While Visual Studio gives you the simplest development and debugging experience, there are some limitations.

-First, F5 debugging runs the application by deploying loose files from the package layout folder path, rather than installing from a .appx package.
+First, F5 debugging runs the application by deploying loose files from the package layout folder path, rather than installing from a .msix / .appx package.
 The layout folder typically does not have the same security restrictions as an installed package folder.
 As a result, it may not be possible to reproduce package path access denial errors prior to applying a runtime fix.

-To address this issue, use .appx package deployment rather than F5 loose file deployment.
-To create a .appx package file, use the [MakeAppx](https://docs.microsoft.com/en-us/windows/desktop/appxpkg/make-appx-package--makeappx-exe-) utility from the Windows SDK, as described above.
+To address this issue, use .msix / .appx package deployment rather than F5 loose file deployment.
+To create a .msix / .appx package file, use the [MakeMSIX](https://docs.microsoft.com/en-us/windows/desktop/appxpkg/make-appx-package--makeappx-exe-) utility from the Windows SDK, as described above.
 Or, from within Visual Studio, right-click your application project node and select **Store**->**Create App Packages**.

 Another issue with Visual Studio is that it does not have built-in support for attaching to any child processes launched by the debugger.
 This makes it difficult to debug logic in the startup path of the target application, which must be manually attached by Visual Studio after launch.

 To address this issue, use a debugger that supports child process attach.
 Note that it is generally not possible to attach a just-in-time (JIT) debugger to the target application.
 This is because most JIT techniques involve launching the debugger in place of the target app, via the ImageFileExecutionOptions registry key.
-This defeats the detouring mechanism used by ShimLauncher.exe to inject ShimRuntime.dll into the target app.
+This defeats the detouring mechanism used by PSFLauncher.exe to inject FixupRuntime.dll into the target app.
 WinDbg, included in the [Debugging Tools for Windows](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/index), and obtained from the [Windows SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk), supports child process attach.
 It also now supports directly [launching and debugging a UWP app](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugging-a-uwp-app-using-windbg#span-idlaunchinganddebuggingauwpappspanspan-idlaunchinganddebuggingauwpappspanspan-idlaunchinganddebuggingauwpappspanlaunching-and-debugging-a-uwp-app).

 To debug target application startup as a child process, start ``WinDbg``.